Jtewen/MidiTranscription/README.md

 ## Current Features

 Currently can identify the most common triads and four-note chords (Major Triad, Minor Sixth, Minor-Major Seventh, etc) and output them in console as strings.
-Does not recognize note as of yet.

 ## Planned Features

-* Notes for chords
 * Up to seven-note chord identification
 * Visual Transcription in both symbol as well as sheet music
 * Synthesia-styled top-down view
 * Audio output
 * Recording and playback
+* Split into functions into multiple files to ensure scalability

 ## Dependencies

 * Mido
 * RTMidi

+## Note

+This was programmed for use with an Alesis V49 Midi keyboard.
+Let me know if any issues arise with other midi controllers.